Archives

 – Article on relational values in sustainability sciences: Thinking Like a Mountain: Exploring the Potential of Relational Approaches for Transformative Nature Conservation (Foggin et al., 2021).

-– Article about transforming EIAs to increase the voice and agency of local communities: Life Beyond the Checklist: Revitalizing the Potential of Environmental Impact Assessments Through Co-Creation (Brombal, Foggin, et al., forthcoming)
+– Article about transforming EIAs to increase the voice and agency of local communities: Life Beyond the Checklist: Revitalizing the Potential of Environmental Impact Assessments Through Co-Creation (Brombal, Foggin, et al., 2025)

 (3) Plateau Perspectives also partners with A Rocha International with whom it shares many values, especially a focus on investing in community—living in good relationship with God, one another, and wider creation.
 On this basis, we are delighted to announce that we have recently joined the Friends of A Rocha Network.